 - local farmers and vendors including Byebrook Farm (Gouda cheese), Promisedland Farm (handknit Swedish-style mittens and hats), the Cooperstown Distillery, and Cabana Coffee

 - films of ice harvests in the 1920s-1940s

 - Children (12 and under) receive free admission.
 Museum members also receive free admission.
 (More information on admission and discounts.)

 The Museum monitors and grooms the ice in the weeks leading up to the Ice Harvest Festival.
-Find out the latest ice conditions as well as tips for your visit.

 The Hot Soup Buffet is a favorite way for visitors to warm up during Ice Harvest and in 2017 featured soup and chili made by favorite area restaurants, including: Alex’s Bistro, Alfresco’s Italian Bistro, Ate.o.Ate Catering, Applebee’s, Brooks’ House of BBQ, Cafe Ommegang, the Cooperstown Diner, Cross Roads Cafe, Danny’s Main Street Market, the Delhi Diner, Denny’s, Doubleday Cafe, Fiesta Mexican Grill, Jackie’s Restaurant, Jay’s Place, Mel’s at 22, Morey’s Family Restaurant, Oneonta Bagel Company, The Otesaga, Simply Thai, Sloan’s N.Y.
 Grill, Signatures Restaurant, and the SUNY Delhi Hospitality Program.
 In addition, the College Association at Delhi, Inc. (CADI) baked up delicious rolls.